Tired of ads?

 Join today and never see them again.

 These huge bad guys from Norse mythology are always causing trouble for the gods.
 Jötunn is the Norse name for their race, but when you take a tour of Jötunheimr, their icy homeland, you can totally see where the name Frost Giant came from.
-These guys come in all forms: some of them have tons of heads or hands like the Hecatonchires, some have fangs and claws, and others look more like enormous animals than giant men.
+The Jötunn come in all forms.
+Some of them have tons of heads or hands like the Hekatonkheires, some have fangs and claws, and others look more like enormous animals than giant men.

 This guy is a really nasty giant from the Sumerian Epic of Gilgamesh.
 When we say nasty, we mean nasty—some say his face was a big long coil of intestines.
-(Um... gross.)
+(Um, gross.)
 The gods put all of Humbaba's nastiness to good use, though, and had him guard their home, the Cedar Forest.
-But Humbaba's security job came to an abrupt end when the warrior-king Gilgamesh came along with his side-kick, Enkidu, and chopped off his head.
+Humbaba's security job came to an abrupt end, however, when the warrior-king Gilgamesh came along with his sidekick, Enkidu, and chopped off his head.
+Sound familiar?

 This horse-headed giant from India was said to have stolen the sacred writings of Buddha himself.
 Some say he got killed by the god, Vishnu.
 In Tibet, he's thought of as a god of rage and also a god of horses (which would make sense with that horse head of his).